-Qualifying For Mortgage With Low Credit Scores And Bad Credit
+Mortgage With Low Credit Scores And Bad Credit Guidelines

-This BLOG On Qualifying For Mortgage With Low Credit Scores And Bad Credit Was Written By Gustan Cho NMLS 873293
+This BLOG On Mortgage With Low Credit Scores And Bad Credit Guidelines Was UPDATED And PUBLISHED On October 6th, 2019

 Credit scores and income are two of the most important factors in qualifying for a mortgage.
 Borrowers can qualify for Mortgage With Low Credit Scores and bad credit.
-You can have low credit scores and qualify for a mortgage loan as long as you can documented qualified income.
-However, you can have the highest credit scores possible but without documented income, you will not be able to qualify for a mortgage loan.
+Consumers can have low credit scores and qualify for a home loan as long as they can document qualified income.
+However, consumers can have the highest credit scores possible but without documented income, they will not be able to qualify for a mortgage.

-- For FHA Loans, to qualify for a 3.5% down payment home purchase FHA Loan, the mortgage loan borrower needs at least a 580 FICO Credit Score and have a history of timely payment history for at least 12 months.
+- To qualify for 3.5% down payment home purchase FHA Loan borrower needs at least a 580 Credit Score

-- The minimum credit score you need to qualify for a VA Loan with The Gustan Cho Team at CrossCountry Mortgage Inc. NMLS 3029 is 580.
+- There are no minimum credit score requirements to qualify for VA Loans with Gustan Cho Associates

 What Are The Minimum Credit Score Requirements